oracle-devrel/netsuite.devo.build/tutorials/sdn-tutorials/suiteql.md

 ## **N/query Module** – Query object vs SuiteQL object

-You can use the <code>N/query</code> module to create and run queries using the SuiteAnalytics Workbook query engine either by creating a <code>query.Query</code> object or creating a <code>query.SuiteQL</code> object.
+You can use the `N/query` module to create and run queries using the SuiteAnalytics Workbook query engine either by creating a `query.Query` object or creating a `query.SuiteQL` object.

 Using both query objects, you can:
 * Use multi-level joins to create queries using field data from multiple record types.